 Acting (See also Interim): The status of an individual officially designated by an authorized university official to maintain a certain position, role, or duties outside of his or her regular position during a departmental contingency, typically until such a contingency ceases.

 Analysis for Use of an Existing Classification: Comparison between the duties of the proposed position and the existing classifications within the university to determine if an existing classification description is appropriate.

-Applicant: An individual who submits an application or resume in response to an announced position and satisfies the stated minimum qualifications of the position outlined in the classification description or job announcement.
+Applicant: An individual who applies to a posted position via our online applicant tracking system, PeopleAdmin, and satisfies the stated minimum qualifications of the position outlined in the classification description.

 Banner: Banner is an administrative software application developed specifically for higher education institutions by Systems and Computer Technology Corporation (SCT).
 Banner maintains student, alumni, financial aid, and human resources data.